Needing to find a new home for your pet?

 Other things you should do is ALWAYS always ALWAYS ask the potential adopter questions.

-Why do you want to adopt my dog?
-Is a perfectly legitimate question.
+- Why do you want to adopt this pet?

-If they can’t answer you with an answer that makes sense, either dig deeper or tell them to be gone.
+- If they can’t answer you with an answer that makes sense, either dig deeper or stop right there.

-Other things I’d like to know would be how many other pets they have.
+- Do you have other pets?
 If they have dogs, are they inside, outside, do they have a fenced yard?

-How long have they lived at their house/apartment?
+- How long have you lived at this house/apartment?